Initialize Signals and Discrete States

 To access these block parameters, choose one of these techniques:

-Use the Model Data Editor (on the Modeling tab, click Model Data Editor).
-Use this technique to configure multiple signals and states with a searchable, sortable table.
+Use the Model Data Editor (on the Modeling tab, click Model Data Editor) to configure multiple signals and states with a searchable, sortable table.
 To initialize a block state or data store, you can use the appropriate tab (States or Data Stores).
 To initialize a signal, state, or data store, you can use the Parameters tab and find the row that corresponds to the relevant block parameter.

-Use the Property Inspector (on the Modeling tab, under Design, click Property Inspector).
-Use this technique to configure one signal or state at a time.
+Use the Property Inspector (on the Modeling tab, under Design, click Property Inspector) to configure one signal or state at a time.
 Select the block that maintains the target state or generates the target signal and find the relevant block parameter.

 Use the block parameter dialog box.
 Use this technique to configure one signal or state at a time or to compare the configurations of a few signals or states side by side.